A Screen-Free Summer Helps Kids Develop Deeper Friendships

 A recent study compared two groups of 11-year-old boys and girls from various socioeconomic and ethnic backgrounds.
 Both used screens in similar ways, texting friends, playing video games, and streaming shows.
 One group went to a sleepaway camp for five days without their electronic devices, and one group stayed at home with their screens.

 The two groups were each given a test (the Diagnostic Analysis of Nonverbal Behavior) that measures one’s ability to read emotional cues – first on the Monday and again that Friday.
 Unsurprisingly, the kids who attended a sleepaway camp without their screens scored higher than the kids who stayed home.
-While the margin wasn’t extreme — 33% compared to 20% — all the time spent interacting face-to-face, without the distraction of a phone or TV, definitely had an impact.
 And that was just after five days!
 Imagine how much a child will grow and mature when they get immersed in nature and human interactions for three, four or seven weeks!

-The study is one of many that shows how smartphones and mobile devices have affected our ability to focus on the people right in front of us.
+The study is one of many that shows how smartphones have affected our ability to focus on the people right in front of us.
 Even when we’re not actively on our phone, the devices still alert us with notifications and chimes, nudging us to pay attention to something else.

 Sleepaway camp shows kids what it is like to be with one another – and by themselves– in real, uninterrupted time.

 “If you can’t be alone with your own thoughts [ever], you can’t really hear what others have to say because you need them to support your fragile sense of self,” Shelly Turkle, MIT professor and author of Reclaiming Conversation once said in an interview.
 “True empathy requires the capacity for solitude.”

 Not being able to check in constantly with people far away – parents or friends – enables campers to make deeper connections and friendships with the people they are with, and to trust their own instincts more.
 It is a precious gift we give each of our campers every summer.